NLLCommunity/nllcommunity.github.io/content/post/demonstratives.md

 form (det / dette) will always be used, regardless of the gender or number of the noun it refers to.

+Ex:
+{{< columns >}}
-Ex: Det er en stor bil.
+Det er en stor bil.
+Dette er en stor bok.
+Det er store sko.
+Dette er store hytter.
+{{< column >}}
 That is a big car.

-Dette er en stor bok.
 This is a big book.

-Det er store sko.
 Those are big shoes.

-Dette er store hytter.
 These are big cabins.
+{{< endcolumns >}}

 Keep in mind this is different than when using a demonstrative to mean “it.”

+Ex:
-Ex: Det er en stor bil.
+Det er en stor bil.
 Den er blå.
 That is a big car.
 It is blue.

 **<span class="underline">NOTE:</span>** “Det” and “dette” can refer to an entire phrase.

+Ex:
-Ex: Ingrid studerte men det hjalp ikke.
+Ingrid studerte men det hjalp ikke.
 Ingrid studied but that didn’t help.

 Han prøvde å reparere sykkelen selv men det gikk ikke
 He tried to repair the bike himself, but that didn’t work..

 **Slik** - “Such, that / this kind;” refers to something that is